Pop quiz! Which one of these do home sellers find most stressful?

 When’s the last time the interior of your home was painted?

-If you’ve painted sometime within the last ~10-15 years, then I would suggest walking through every room and seeing how much touch-up paint you might need.
+Then I would suggest walking through every room and seeing how much touch-up paint you might need.

 Numerous places in every room?